ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Ensemble SURE (ENSURE) framework

-All the experiments utilized a model-based deep learning architecture, as shown in Fig.~\ref{fig:network}.
+We used the model-based deep learning architecture, as shown in Fig.~\ref{fig:network} for the initial comparisons.
 The CNN had five layers, each with $3\times3$ convolution, batch normalization, and ReLU non-linearity.
 Fig.~\ref{fig:network} also shows the number of feature maps on top of each layer.
 The network had shared parameters in three unrolling steps.
-We trained the network for a total of fifty epochs with a fixed learning rate of $10^{-3}$.
+We trained the network for a total of 50 epochs with a fixed learning rate of $10^{-3}$.
 The data-consistency (DC) step utilized the complex data, whereas the CNN used the real and imaginary components of the complex data as channels.